 Use the LK command to load a unique 4-digit key for PIN (personal identification number) calculations.
-You can require your cardholders to enter a PIN for each transaction.
-This protects the system from unauthorized use should a card be lost or stolen.
-You can set up the system to automatically lock out the card after three unsuccessful PIN entries (see SC command, auto PIN lockout feature).
+You need to do this when your vehicle records contain a check digit requiring a second account entry and when the PIN Entry parameter in the SC command is set to ENABLED.
+You can require your system users to enter a PIN for each transaction.
+This protects the system from unauthorized use, such as someone keying in any number and attempting to fuel.

-The system generates PINs by taking this 4-digit number and the card information, and using an algorithm to calculate a PIN number for each card.
-In this manner, all PIN numbers will be different.
+The system generates PINs by taking this 4-digit number and the employee number, and using an algorithm to calculate a PIN number for each record.

 The 4-digit number you use in this command is assigned when you order your system.
-Your assigned PIN key is indicated on the card layout provided with your Series 1000 Card Encoding Manual.
 Do not change this PIN key number unless directed by an authorized service representative (ASR).